Non-linear editing: The 1980s

 The first feature edited on the Montage was Sidney Lumet's Power.
-Notably, Francis Coppola edited The Godfather Part III on the system, and Stanley Kubrick used it for Full Metal Jacket.
+Notably, Francis Ford Coppola edited The Godfather Part III on the system, and Stanley Kubrick used it for Full Metal Jacket.
 It was used on several episodic TV shows (Knots Landing, for one) and on hundreds of commercials and music videos.

 The original Montage system won an Academy Award for Technical Achievement in 1988.
 Montage was reincarnated as Montage II in 1987, and Montage III appeared at NAB in 1991, using digital disk technology, which was considerably less cumbersome than the Betamax system.

 All of these original systems were slow, cumbersome, and had problems with the limited computer horsepower of the time, but the mid-to-late-1980s saw a trend towards non-linear editing, moving away from film editing on Moviolas and the linear videotape method using U-matic VCRs.
-Computer processing advanced sufficiently by the end of the 1980s to enable true digital imagery and has progressed today to provide this capability in personal desktop computers.
+Computer processing advanced sufficiently by the end of the 1980s to enable true digital imagery, and has progressed today to provide this capability in personal desktop computers.

-An example of computing power progressing to make non-linear editing possible was demonstrated in the first all-digital non-linear editing system, the "Harry" effects compositing system manufactured by Quantel in 1985.
+An example of computing power progressing to make non-linear editing possible was demonstrated in the first all-digital non-linear editing system, the Harry effects compositing system manufactured by Quantel in 1985.
 Although it was more of a video effects system, it had some non-linear editing capabilities.
 Most importantly, it could record (and apply effects to) 80 seconds (due to hard disk space limitations) of broadcast-quality uncompressed digital video encoded in 8-bit CCIR 601 format on its built-in hard disk array.